Ahmed-Radi/posts/README.md

+# I will add new branch to solve some issues

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.